devosc/docker/README.md

   - XDEBUG=false
   - RELEASE_VERSION=7.2-apache
 ```
 There are other build arguments for Composer, npm and the web server document root.
-The user and group for the web server to use can also be configured.
+The user and group for the web server can also be configured.
 ```
   - COMPOSER=true
   - NODE_JS=true